• Phed Mark London: A Spicy Thai Pop-Up Experience

 Grilled pork intestine stuffed with a partially cooked through garlic clove: yes, please.
 We’re talking teeth sinking into textural wonderlands.
 It’s saliva inducing.
 The slightly salty fat spills uncontrollably as you burst through the every layered bracket before hitting the middle sweet, plump garlic clove.

-The smoky skewers of oyster mushrooms are seasoned to the max.
+The smoky skewers umami: oyster mushrooms are seasoned to the max.
 Salt, garlic powder, cumin, chilli powder.
-They look and taste like meat.
+Looks-wise, they can pass for taste.
+In fact, they’d confuse a carnivorous BBQ expert in a blind-folded taste test.

 Lamb Skewers at Charcoal Champ Chinese BBQ

 Just when you see yourself at the finish line, flat as a starfish on the sofa, the richness dissolves.
 Then it’s round two.
 Sweeping skewers of charcoal lamb and beef appear.
 Fragrant, nutty, meaty bites.
 Delivered directly to mouth by barely a toothy tug.
-Char, chew and as you see more clearly in the ten small lamb skewers (above) those juicy squirts from rendered fat that snap you back to task.
+Char, chew a plenty: as you see from the ten small lamb skewers (above).
+Those juicy squirts from rendered fat snap you back to task.
+Keep going.

 North Eastern Chinese BBQ Beef